hzawawi/hzawawi.github.io/_posts/2018-11-20-DynamoDB-Provisioner-For-Dev.md

 dev-table, qa-table

--Random: a generated guid that prefix the orginal table name, this will enable us to allow parrallel executiong of different tests without having table collisions
+-Random: a generated guid that prefix the original table name, this will enable us to allow parallel executions of different tests without having table collisions

+### Data management

+For your service or website consuming the provisioner, the tables and data get persisted across different runs.
+If you would like to clear tables/data up, you can restart your localstack docker container or deleted any mapped data from localstack container.

+For the tests, most of the implementation was driven based on the assumption that data/tables are not a persistent items during the test lifecycle which works well

 ### Custom attributes: